Payments to contractors are, in certain circumstances, taken to be wages.

-- The services provided under the contract are of a type not ordinarily required in the designated person’s ongoing business and the contractor usually provides those services to a range of clients.
+- The services provided under the contract are of a type not ordinarily required in the principal’s ongoing business and the contractor usually provides those services to a range of clients.

-- The services are of a type ordinarily required by the designated person for less than 180 days in a financial year.
+- The services are of a type ordinarily required by the principal for less than 180 days in a financial year.